 If it ever reaches a point where making real progress on repaying your loans feels nearly impossible, and income-driven repayment and forgiveness options either don’t apply or aren’t the right fit, then refinancing with a private lender might be a good option.

 When you refinance federal and/or private student loans, you’re given a new — ideally, better — interest rate on a single new private loan.
 A lower rate translates to total interest savings over the life of the loan.
 Further, you may be able to lower your monthly payments with a longer term or pay your loan off faster (with higher monthly payments) if you decide to shorten your repayment term.

 Don’t forget: Refinancing federal student loans with a private lender means you’re no longer eligible for federal repayment programs, forbearance, loan forgiveness programs, and other protections and benefits extended to federal student loan borrowers.

-If you’re treading water on loan payments, it might be time to grit down, pick up the phone, and call the loan servicer.
+If you’re struggling with your loan payments, it might be time to grit down, pick up the phone, and call the loan servicer.
 Quite a few banks and lenders have forbearance and deferment programs, although they are mostly dependent on the customer reaching out and asking for help.

-Forbearance can open the door to an agreement related to the original one that may allow for decreased or delayed payments for a specific period of time, often up to 12 months.
+Federal student loans also offer student loan forbearance and deferment options.
+Forbearance can allow for decreased or delayed payments for a specific period of time, often up to 12 months.